RetroDECK/ES-DE/USERGUIDE-DEV.md

 In general it should be straightforward to run ES-DE on Windows.
 Almost all emulators are available on this operating system and driver quality and controller support is normally very good.

-Just make sure to not place games or other resources on network shares using the Microsoft SMB protocol as that will lead to unacceptable performance degradations and extremely long startup times if you have a large collection.
+Just make sure to never place games or other resources on network shares using the Microsoft SMB protocol as that will lead to unacceptable performance degradations and extremely long startup times if you have a large collection.
 See the point above on how to setup an NFS share if you insist on placing files or other resources on network drives.

 In order for ES-DE to run, graphics drivers with OpenGL support have to be installed.
 If not, the application simply won't start.
 For really old graphics cards the available drivers may not provide an OpenGL version that is modern enough for ES-DE to work, and in this case a last resort solution would be to install the _Mesa3D for Windows_ library which provides software-based OpenGL rendering.
 The 64-bit version of this library can be downloaded from [https://fdossena.com/?p=mesa/index.frag](https://fdossena.com/?p=mesa/index.frag) and you simply extract the opengl32.dll file into the ES-DE installation directory.
 Just be aware that the performance may be quite bad.

-On some handheld devices with AMD GPUs, ES-DE will only display a black screen on startup.
+On some handheld devices with AMD GPUs, ES-DE may only display a black screen on startup.
 This can be seen on for instance the Steam Deck (although not if using SteamOS), AYA NEO and ONEXPLAYER 8.4.
 The issue seems to be caused by buggy GPU drivers, and can be worked around by specifying a window size for ES-DE that is a single pixel wider than the actual screen resolution.
 So for example for a 1280x800 display, the resolution can be set to 1281x800 and then rendering should work correctly.
 This is applied using the --resolution command line option, for example:
 ```
 EmulationStation.exe --resolution 1281 800
 ```

+Some older games (and possibly emulators too) may not work correctly or even start at all if ES-DE is set to run in the background while a game is launched.
+So if you experience strange issues with some games, make sure that the setting _Run in background (while game is launched)_ is disabled.
+If launching any of these problematic games from the _desktop_ system, also make sure to use the default emulator entry _Suspend ES-DE_ and not the alternative emulator _Keep ES-DE running_.

-Some older games and emulators may not work properly when run via ES-DE unless you set their compatibility mode to an older Windows release.
+In a similar fashion, some older games may require the compatibility mode to be set to an older Windows release.
 This is done by right clicking on the .exe file or .lnk shortcut for the game or emulator, selecting _Properties_ and then the _Compatibility_ tab, then checking the box named _Run this program in compatibility mode for:_ and finally selecting an appropriate Windows release.
 Some experimentation with different Windows versions may be required.
 Don't attempt to change the compatibility mode for ES-DE itself though as that may cause any types of unforeseen issues.

 Installing DS4Windows will break controller input in ES-DE for unknown reasons.
 Uninstalling this software should resolve the issue.
 On Windows 11 both DualShock 4 (PS4) and DualSense (PS5) controllers have been tested wired and via Bluetooth and both work fine in both ES-DE and RetroArch without any special drivers or configuration.